SetVenue Property Owner Agreement

 - your Listing, including any inaccuracy, omission, or misrepresentation;

-- any Booking at your property, including damage to property, injury to persons, any content created at the property, and any Guest's conduct at or travel to and from the property;
+- any Booking at your property, including damage to property, injury to persons, any content created at the property, and any Guest's conduct at the Property or arising out of the Booking;

 - your material misrepresentation about insurance coverage (under §7.1), or your failure to provide a required COI when you have represented to a Guest that one is in place;